Spondylitis types include ankylosing spondylitis and Reiter’s syndrome

 Some types of spondylitis include:

 Spondylitis is a lifelong condition with no known cure.
-Nevertheless, most patients are able to effectively manage the associated pain and stiffness with a regimen of nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen.
-Additionally, pain relievers, posture correction, physical therapy, exercise and surgery are sometimes appropriate for certain individuals.
-Finally, regular consultations with a rheumatologist can help to mitigate the pain, monitor the progress of the condition and reduce the risk of complications.
+Nevertheless, most patients are able to effectively manage the associated pain and stiffness with treatments like nonsteroidal anti-inflammatory drugs (NSAIDs), posture correction, physical therapy and low-impact exercise.
+In some cases, regular consultations with a rheumatologist can help to mitigate the pain, monitor the progress of the condition and reduce the risk of complications.
+Surgery can become an option, but is usually reserved for cases where pain is severe or spinal stability is seriously jeopardized.

 Laser Spine Institute does not provide minimally invasive surgery to treat spondylitis.
-However, if you have spondylitis, our Care Team can help assist you to find treatment options that may help alleviate your chronic pain.
+However, if you have spondylitis, our caring team can help assist you to find treatment options that may help relieve your chronic pain.
+Contact us today.